hwinther/wsh-pve/docs/src/content/docs/reference/architecture.md

 Architecture is a hardware element that is added by this extension.
 If it has not been set on a guest, it defaults to the host architecture (typically x86_64).
-By setting it to another architecture you change which qemu system is emulated, and specifically which qemu-system-[platform] binary will be used when starting the VM.
+By setting it to another architecture you change which qemu system is emulated, and specifically which `qemu-system-[arch]` binary will be used when starting the VM.

 Currently the supported values are: